SumitPokhriyal5/smovie/README.md

 # SMovie
-SMovie: A user-friendly website to explore favorite movies and TV shows.
+A user-friendly website to explore favorite movies and TV shows.
 Built in 5 days with React, TypeScript, SCSS, and TMDB API.
 Effortlessly discover and enjoy a wide range of content.
 Ideal for movie enthusiasts and TV lovers.

 ## 🚀 Features